dullroar/miki/README.rst

 It's pretty flexible.

-I don't use category directories, like, say `Science`, with all science book directores under there;
+I don't use category directories, like, say `Science`, with all science book directories under there;
 that way lies madness and maintenance.
 All organization is done in the ``catalog.json`` generated file, based on categories in the individual ``meta.json`` files.